workOnCarrier/Playfield/md/5_rate_limiter.md

-Sure!
-Below is a **simulated interview** (10 interactions) for a **Concurrency & Multithreading Rate Limiter** problem, as might be asked in interviews at Stripe, Robinhood, IMC, or Citadel Securities.

----

 ### 🎯 **Interview Problem:**

 > **Design and implement a thread-safe Rate Limiter that allows at most `N` requests per `T` milliseconds.**